po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/03-Day/03-Day-LessonPlan.md

   * 🔑 What is the `flex` property a shorthand property for?

-  * 🙋 It is a shorthand property for the `flex-grow`, `flex-shrink`, and `flex-basis` properties&mdash;in that order.
+  * 🙋 It is a shorthand property for the `flex-grow` and `flex-basis` properties&mdash;in that order.
 In this activity, we are making the product cards not growable and not shrinkable, with an initial length of 400px:

     ```css
     .card {